PinewoodPip/lg2modding/docs/upgrades.md

     - `2`: Trader guild
 - `mutualExclusivityGroup`: string.
 Upgrades with the same `mutualExclusivityGroup` cannot be bought together.
 Once one is bought, the others become hidden from the upgrades menu (but may still be obtained through other means).
 - `sprite`: string, the [sprite](sprites.md) filename.

-Deprecated / not fully-functional properties:

-- `isAscensionUpgrade`: boolean.
-Ascension upgrades are not lost upon Ascending, do not appear in the upgrades menu and and are counted towards Ascension-related achievements and discount boosts. **Note that at the moment, you cannot modify the actual Ascension tree, meaning this property is not fully usable.**
-- `maxLevel`: number.
-Deprecated value for creating upgrades that can be bought multiple times to level them up.
-This requires also filling up the `costsInspector` field with the right amount of costs. **Multi-level upgrades were abandoned early in the game's development, and as such, likely do not work/display properly anymore and thus this property should not be used.**